StarRocks/starrocks/faq/Deploy_faq.md

 **Description of the problem:**

-When installing "be", the system reports a startup error: Doris Be http service did not start correctly,exiting
+When installing "be", the system reports a startup error: StarRocks Be http service did not start correctly,exiting

 **Solution:**